-The emonGLCD is an open-source general purpose wireless graphical LCD display unit.
+The emonGLCD is an open-source, general purpose, wireless graphical LCD.
 It was designed with displaying energy monitoring data in mind.
-The unit has an in-built table stand or it can be wall mounted.
-Powered by an Arduino compatible Atmega328, the emonGLCD can receive data from any sensing node in its surroundings such as an EmonTx or EmonTH, and can be configured to receive the time from the basestation.
+The unit has an in-built table stand, or can be wall mounted.
+Powered by an Arduino compatible Atmega328, the emonGLCD can receive data from any sensing node in its surroundings such as an EmonTx or EmonTH, and can be configured to receive the time from the base station.

 - ATmega328 with Arduino Uno bootloader

 - White PWM LED backlight

 - Power supply: 5VDC via mini-USB conector

 - DS18B20 on-board temperature sensor